Insight-Group/MFIN7036/sentiment-analysis-nv-or-tb.md

 1. *TextBlob* also has a lexicon library, "en-sentiment.xml", an XML document that includes the different senses for the same word and identified by different ids.
 There are 2919 records collected by this lexicon library. *TextBlob* also handles negation (e.g. not) and modifier words (e.g very).

+An example of the word entries in lexicon library:
 <div align=center><img src ="./sentiment-testing/TB_lexicon library.png"/></div>

 2. *TextBlob* can identify different entities based on its entities library, "en-entities.txt" and tag phrases by Parts of Speech (POS).